cheribaker/garden/content/_index.md

 ### **Technology** 🤓

+* Stuff I Use and Like
+* How to turn an iPhone into a Dumbphone

 ### **Television & Film** 📺

 - [Things I Want to Watch](/notes/want-to-watch.md), [Things I Want You to Watch](/notes/you-should-watch.md), Things No One Should Watch